NightscoutFoundation/xDrip/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: "\U0001F41B   Please don't open an issue unless if asked by a developer in a discussion (below)"
+name: "\U0001F41B Please don't open an issue except when asked by a developer in a discussion (see below)"
 about: Bug report
 label: bug
 ---